 And a very informative podcast: George Sand on BBC In Our Time, 55 minutes.

-This month for the Feminist Classics Book Club we have Katherine Mansfield’s short story The Little Governess.
-This story was included in a collection, held at the library, that focuses on Katherine Mansfield’s feminist stories.
+This month for the Feminist Classics Book Club we have Katherine Mansfield’s short story The Little Governess, which was included in a collection, held at the library, that focuses on Katherine Mansfield’s feminist stories.
 Check it out next time you’re perusing the shelves at The Womens Library.

 Right Wing Women: The Politics of Domesticated Females, 1983 by Andrea Dworkin (249 pages)